Gaut-raj/Gaut-raj/README.md

 ## 🚀 About Me

-I'm a third-year Computer Science student at the University of North Carolina at Charlotte with a passion for building innovative solutions and improving education through technology.
+I'm a senior studying Computer Science  at the University of North Carolina at Charlotte with a passion for building innovative solutions.
 With hands-on experience in software development and full-stack projects, I love exploring new technologies and solving real-world problems.

 ---